 VoIP technology digitizes the way that information gets from one end of a call to the other.
 Because of this, you’ll probably notice some differences between a VoIP call and a traditional phone call.
 These distinctions include:

-- Clearer sound: As long as everyone on the call has a strong internet connection, you’ll probably be hearing each other even better using VoIP service than you would when using a traditional desk phone.
+Clearer sound: As long as everyone on the call has a strong internet connection, you’ll probably be hearing each other even clearer using VoIP service than you would when using a traditional desk phone.